Peter Hendy

-Education
+Early life and education

+Hendy is the younger son of Jack Hendy and the Honourable Mary Best, youngest daughter of Philip George Best, 6th Baron Wynford.
+His brother is John Hendy, Baron Hendy KC.

 Hendy was educated at Latymer Upper School and the University of Leeds, where he graduated in Economics and Geography in 1975.

 Career

 London Transport

 Hendy started his career in the public transport industry in 1975 as a London Transport graduate trainee.
-He moved up the career ladder, eventually taking on the role of managing director of CentreWest London Buses Ltd, managing it under London Transport ownership.
+He moved up the career ladder, eventually taking on the role of managing director of CentreWest London Buses Ltd in 1989, managing it under London Transport ownership.

 First Bus

-He led the company through a management buyout with staff involvement, and subsequent expansion.
-After the takeover of CentreWest by FirstGroup, Hendy became Deputy Director UK Bus for FirstGroup, responsible for bus operations in London and southern England, bus development, light rail and operations in Hong Kong.
+In 1994, he led CentreWest through a management buyout with staff involvement, and subsequent expansion.
+After the takeover of CentreWest by FirstGroup in 1997, Hendy became Deputy Director UK Bus for FirstGroup, responsible for bus operations in London and southern England, bus development, and the operation of Croydon Tramlink.
+He also became a director of New World First Bus in Hong Kong.

 Transport for London

 In 2001, he was appointed to the position of managing director of Surface Transport for Transport for London (TfL), under Ken Livingstone's mayoralty of London.
+During this period, bus patronage in London grew substantially.
 On 1 February 2006, he took up the position of Commissioner of Transport for London.
 He continued in post after the election of Boris Johnson as Mayor of London in 2008.

+During the London 2012 Summer Olympic and Paralympic Games, Hendy chaired the 2012 Games Transport Board, which worked with LOCOG, transport operators, local authorities and others to ensure transportation of athletes, officials, staff, media and spectators across London.
+He was subsequently knighted for his work at the Games.

+During 2014, Hendy reportedly spent over £1,200 in taxpayer-provided money on lunches and dinners, including on one occasion more than £90 in alcohol.
+During 2012, Hendy's salary was £650,000.

+In February 2015, Hendy was criticised by the Fawcett Society for attending a men-only dinner held by the Transport Golfing Society, as a guest of Alexander Dennis.
+Hendy apologised and made a personal donation to the Fawcett Society.

+In July 2015, Hendy left the position of Commissioner, replaced on an interim basis by Mike Brown (the managing director of London Underground and London Rail).

 Network Rail

 In July 2015 he was appointed chair of Network Rail by the then Secretary of State for Transport, Patrick McLoughlin.
+In June 2023, he was reappointed to the role to serve for a further two years.